 by David Wilcox email@example.com

-While welcome, the responsibilities appear to be far more than one person in a team of five or six Hub staff can achieve on their own.
+While welcome, the responsibilities appear to be far more than one person in a team of five staff can achieve on their own.
 They amount to a checklist of some key programmes to achieve a Networked City.
 That's why we proposed a supporting Community of Practice to the Hub advisory group.

 The principal responsibilities outlined in the recruitment pack are: